whatmakeart/modeling-and-fabrication/content/modules/module-3-laser-cutting/3-4-laser-cut-ideation-sketches-and-cardboard-model/index.md

 2. It's important to use a cutting mat and a straightedge to cut cardboard quickly and cleanly.
 That way the model is a good representation of your idea.
 3. Use a new blade on your cutter.

-## Document the Design

-1. After you assemble your model and test it then draw a third angle projection of your final design.
-Make sure to add dimensions to the third angle projection.
-You can measure from your cardboard model.
-2. You can draw the third angle project at full scale or half scale depending on the size of your design.
-3. Label the dimensions and views.

 ## Turning in Project

 1. Scan your sketches and label the files.